nidakayaduman/Pusula_Elif__Nida_Kayaduman/README.md

 Step 3: Run the Jupyter Notebook

 Open Jupyter Notebook and run the file.
 Execute each cell step-by-step to see the data analysis and preprocessing steps.
+Make sure to update the file paths in the code according to your system.

 Step 4: View the Processed Data